Argentine teachers launch protest strike

 The parallel is fitting.
 In the early months of his presidency, Macri made agreements with the Argentine trade union bureaucracy, in which the 2016 wage increases for teachers was set at the national level and set the benchmark for the rest of the working class in the byzantine yearly wage-setting process known in Argentina as paritarias, which feebly compensate workers for the ravages of the previous year’s inflation.
 Now, Macri has upped the ante and provoked the current battles with wage offers that amount to a draconian cut in living standards that teachers find totally unacceptable, tied to a package of concessions.

-Equally provocative was the repression of the teachers’ symbolic “itinerant school” on bogus charges that there was no formal approval, utilizing rules that the government turn on and off as it sees fit.
+Equally provocative was the repression of the teachers’ symbolic “itinerant school” on bogus charges that there was no formal approval, utilizing rules that the government turns on and off as it sees fit.

 The attacks on living standards have been accompanied by a media campaign depicting the teachers as shirkers and representing their struggle as an attack on the rights of children.
 The aim is to exploit middle class resentment, and create a base of support for greater attacks on the rights of workers.